truthixify/stacken/README.md

 **The Web3 talent crisis is real.** While Bitcoin's ecosystem is exploding with innovation, builders struggle to find meaningful work and fair compensation.
 Traditional bounty platforms are fragmented, lack transparency, and don't leverage Bitcoin's programmable layer.

 ### **The Current Reality:**
-- **Builders**: Struggle to find quality projects and fair compensation
+- **Builders**: Developers, designers, creators struggle to find quality projects and fair compensation
-- **Project Owners**: Can't efficiently distribute work or attract top talent
+- **Project Owners**: Can't efficiently distribute work or attract top talent across all disciplines
-- **Bitcoin Ecosystem**: Missing a native platform to coordinate and incentivize development
+- **Bitcoin Ecosystem**: Missing a native platform to coordinate and incentivize all types of building
-- **Open Source**: Contributors work for free while projects need sustainable funding models
+- **Contributors**: Work for free while projects need sustainable funding for development, design, content, and community work

-**Result:** Talented developers leave for other ecosystems with better incentive structures.
+**Result:** Talented builders leave for other ecosystems with better incentive structures.

 ---